robur-coop/builder-web/packaging/README.md

 The `debian-10` can be exchanged with any platform you're building debian packages for.

+Currently, the `dpkg-repo.sh` sets the HOME to `/home/builder` (where aptly expects its configuration), and uses the platform (from builder) as distribution.

 ## FreeBSD package repository

 The dependency is FreeBSD's pkg utility.